AbhishekTiwari07/face-detector/README.md

 # face-detector
-a console program that detects human face
+a console app that detects human face
 <hr>